In this post, we will look at the world of the African wild dog. This lean longed legged carnivore is built for speed and endurance.

 This is done to maintain an optimum pack size.

-Litter sizes averages around ten pups.
+Litter sizes average around ten pups.

-Wild dog mothers have their pups in underground holes like old aardvark diggings.
+Cape hunting dog mothers have their pups in underground holes like old aardvark diggings.

 Males will stay in the pack and help raise subsequent litters.